zadr/swift-module-diff/README.md

 #### Things Left To Do
 Swift is a big and evolving language, so it is likely that edge-cases are broken, or lesser-used features are missing.
 This tool is still under development.

-All major Swift language features are now tracked!
-For a comprehensive list of supported features, see `MISSING_FEATURES.md`.

-And there are some other features that could be nice to have, such as:
+There are some other features that could be nice to have, such as:

 - [ ] Using a DSL to generate HTML
 - [ ] Making HTML output more readable, such as by: